Szürkület: Release and legacy

-The film premiered at the Locarno Film Festival in 1990, where it won the Bronze Leopard for Milós Gurbán's camerawork.
+The film premiered at the 43rd Locarno Film Festival in August 1990, where it won the Bronze Leopard for Milós Gurbán's camerawork.
 It was screened in the United Kingdom for the first time in 2012.
 After being unavailable for many years, it was restored in 4K resolution by National Film Institute Hungary.
 Second Run released the film on Region B Blu-ray in 2023, using this restoration.
 Theatrical distribution in the United States was by Arbelos Films.
 Arbelos announced a Blu-ray release for late winter of 2024.

 Critical reception

 Zoe Aiano in a review for the East European Film Bulletin wrote that "Despite its imperfections, Twilight is a masterpiece of world-building and tone that draws you in with its ominous allusions and the archetypal but effective use of remote village tropes to play on our darkest fears."

+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 4 critics, indicating "universal acclaim".